Thursday, June 7, 2012

 Garages without houses;

-Street flooding, muddy, icy pools;
+Street-flooding, muddy, icy pools;

-Ongoing demolitions of red zone houses;
+Ongoing demolitions of red-zone houses;

-Few cars or cyclists on quake trashed roads;
+Few cars or cyclists on ruined-roads;

-Roadside, plastic portaloos, different colours;
+Roadside portaloos, many different colours;

-Roadside, plastic, sewage tanks, green or black;
+Roadside plastic-sewage-tanks, green or black;

 07.06.12.
 Snowy, red zone house, Retreat Rd / Avonside Dr, nr Swanns Rd Bridge